-About RoKzKool Academy
+About The RoKzKool Academy Charity

-An innovative musical project – Our Story
+An innovative musical project

 We now have our Charitable Status, RoKzKool Academy (SCIO) We run workshops during term time working in partnership with Schools and Communities.
 We also offer week long courses during school holidays with emphasis very much on music sport and fun.
 We have facilitated Events and Galas, with us now being offered a 2nd year at Belladrum!
 Our Students are amazing!